Jaynes–Cummings model

-The Jaynes–Cummings model (sometimes abbreviated JCM) is a theoretical model in quantum optics.
-It describes the system of a two-level atom interacting with a quantized mode of an optical cavity (or a bosonic field), with or without the presence of light (in the form of a bath of electromagnetic radiation that can cause spontaneous emission and absorption).
+In quantum optics, the Jaynes–Cummings model (sometimes abbreviated JCM) is a theoretical model that describes the system of a two-level atom interacting with a quantized mode of an optical cavity (or a bosonic field),The model assumes the rotating-wave approximation, neglects dissipation initially, and treats only a single field mode and a two-level atom, with or without the presence of light (in the form of a bath of electromagnetic radiation that can cause spontaneous emission and absorption).
 It was originally developed to study the interaction of atoms with the quantized electromagnetic field in order to investigate the phenomena of spontaneous emission and absorption of photons in a cavity.
+It is named after Edwin Thompson Jaynes and Fred Cummings in the 1960s and was confirmed experimentally in 1987.

 The Jaynes–Cummings model is of great interest to atomic physics, quantum optics, solid-state physics and quantum information circuits, both experimentally and theoretically.
+Journal special issues have commemorated the 50th anniversary, (which contains numerous relevant articles, including two interesting editorials, one by Cummings), and 60th anniversary.
 It also has applications in coherent control and quantum information processing.

-Historical development
+History

-1963: Edwin Jaynes & Fred Cummings
+1963: Jaynes and Cummings

 The model was originally developed in a 1963 article by Edwin Jaynes and Fred Cummings to elucidate the effects of giving a fully quantum mechanical treatment to the behavior of atoms interacting with an electromagnetic field.
 In order to simplify the math and allow for a tractable calculation, Jaynes and Cummings restricted their attention to the interaction of an atom with a single mode of quantum electromagnetic field.
 (See below for further mathematical details.)

 This approach is in contrast to the earlier semi-classical method, in which only the dynamics of the atom are treated quantum mechanically, while the field with which it interacts is assumed to behave according to classical electromagnetic theory.
 The quantum mechanical treatment of the field in the Jaynes–Cummings model reveals a number of novel features, including: